TwelveIterationMods/ClientTweaks/modpage.md

 ### Disable Potion Shift
 Prevents the inventory from being shifted to the right when potion effects are active.
 You probably never noticed because NEI did it in 1.7.10 and now Quark does it in 1.10.2 and then there's also a mod called No Potion Shift that does it, but in case you have none of these, you now have this!

+### Toggle Log Stripping
+This option adds a keybind that lets you toggle the ability to strip logs.
+Useful when you build using wood and have an axe-like tool in your hand a lot to prevent accidental strippings.

 ### Toggle Off Step Assist
 There's people who hate step assist, but sometimes those step-assist granting items add some other cool perks that we want.
 So this option lets you disable the step-assist part only.
 With optional keybind to toggle.